-T2DM is an endocrine disease related impaired carbohydrate metabolism and insulin resistance [4].
-Several authors reported that Mediterranean Diet (rich in olive polyphenols) and polyphenol-rich foods (olive oil, tea, cocoa, cinnamon, grapes, and berries) modulate carbohydrate metabolism, and attenuate hyperglycaemia, dyslipidemia and insulin resistance [Elhayany et at., Esposito et al., 2009; 21, 22].
-We have already shown -as well as many others authors- that a daily supplementation with olive polyphenols exert a hypoglycemic response in animal models [Laaboudi et al., 2016; 23,24,25].
-Furthermore, diabetic rats consuming 0.5 mg/kg olive leaf extract for 30 days showed improved blood glucose, and insulin secretion (26).
-More interesting, the anti-hyperglycemic effects of olive polyphenols were also demonstrated in prediabetics and diabetics human volunteers by several research groups [27,28,29,76].
+T2DMis group of metabolic disorders characterized byinsulin resistanceand impaired carbohydrate metabolism.
+Several authors reported that Mediterranean Diet (rich in olive polyphenols) and polyphenol-rich foods (olive oil, tea, cocoa, cinnamon, grapes, and berries) modulatecarbohydrate metabolism, and attenuate hyperglycemia, dyslipidemia, and insulin resistance [5, 19, 20,21].
+We have already shown -as well as many others authors- that a daily supplementation with olive polyphenols exert a hypoglycemic response inanimal models [22, 23,24,25].
+Furthermore, diabetic rats consuming0.5 mg/kg olive leaves extract for 30 days showed improved blood glucose, and insulin secretion [26].
+More interesting, the anti-hyperglycemic effects of olive polyphenols were also demonstrated in prediabetics and diabetics human volunteers through several research groups [27,28,29, 30].

-The first goal of T2D treatment is to target glycemic control by maintaining HbA1c as close as possible to normal value (≤ 7%).
-Here, OTP supplementation for 14 weeks was associated with a reduction of HbA1c by ≈22% (more than 62% of participants have had a normal value at the end of the intervention).
-Similar effect was also observed in diabetic patients consuming a daily dose of olive leaves extract of 500 mg for 14 weeks, but the HbA1c values decreased only by 10% (Wainstein et al., 2012).
-It is to be noted that the OTP represent the full spectrum of the tree, not only a single part of the olive tree such as isolated leafs.
-As we said in the beginning, OTP comes from olive tree leafs, baby leafs, olive fruit as well as olive oil.
-There is a positive synergetic effect produced by the mix of all the polyphenols present inside the olive tree in their natural proportions.
+The first goal of T2DM treatment is to target glycemic control by maintaining HbA1c as close as possible to normal value (\leq 7%).
+Here, OTE supplementation for 14 weeks was associated with a reduction of HbA1c by $\approx 22\%$ (more than 62% of participants have had a normal value by the end of the intervention).
+Similar effect was also observed in diabetic patients consuming a daily dose of olive leaves extract of 500 mgfor 14 weeks, but the HbA1c values decreased only by 10% [29].
+It is to be noted that the OTE represent the full spectrum of the tree, not only a single part of the olive tree such as isolated leaves.
+Thus, there is a positive synergetic effect produced by the mix of all the polyphenols present inside the olive tree in their natural proportions.
 How polyphenols influence the level of circulating glycatedplasma proteins is still not so clear.
-However, it was suggested that the antioxidant properties might diminish the production of advanced glycosylated end products such as HbA1c (Xiaoand Högger, 2015).
+However, it was suggested that the antioxidant properties might diminish the production of advanced glycosylated end products such as HbA1c [31].
 T2DM is also associated with deregulation of lipid metabolism, which can be positively targeted by olive polyphenols.
-In the well-known large multi-centre crossover trial (200 healthy men), Estruch et al. demonstrated the dose dependent improvements in plasma HDL status after administration of increasing polyphenol concentrations in olive oils.
-Supplementary, modulation of glucose metabolism would reduce the accumulation of lipids in the liver (as observed in a cholesterol fed rat model) and potentially offset denovo lipogenic pathways (Jemai et al., 2008).
+In the well-known large multi-centre crossover trial (200 healthy men), Estruch et al. [7] demonstrated the dose dependent improvements in plasma HDL status after administration of olive oilswith increasing polyphenol concentrations.Supplementary, modulation of glucose metabolism would reduce the accumulation of lipids in the liver (as observed in a cholesterol fed rat model) and potentially offset de-novo lipogenic pathways [32].
 This might explain reduced dyslipidaemia (reduction in total cholesterol, LDL-C, TGs, and improvement in HDL-C) of the participants allocated to OTE.
-The supplementation with rich-polyphenols olive leaf extract improves fasting glucose in T2D diabetic subjects (Wainstein et al., 2012), and both insulin sensitivity and secretion in overweight middle-agedmen (deBock et al., 2013).
+The supplementation with rich-polyphenols olive leaves extract improves fasting glucose in T2DM diabetic subjects [29], and both insulin sensitivity and secretion in overweight middle-aged-men [28].
 Similar effects were observed at the end of this intervention with an improvement in fasting glucose, insulin resistance, and insulin secretion by over 33, 27 and 11%, respectively.
-We should underline, in fact, that we have used an olive tree powder (not an olive leaf extract) at high daily dose in comparison to de Bock' and Wainstein' studies.
-Additionally, the treatment by OTP might have an exaggerated response in patients who had already T2D compared to prediabetic subjects (deBock et al., 2013), which can explain the results herein obtained.
-However, we all assume that polyphenols contained in our powder are responsible of the observed hypoglycemic effects.
-In this sense, it has been reported that a daily supplementation with rutin (500 mg) reduces fasting glucose levels by over 10% in diabetic patients at 4 and 8 weeks.
+We should underline, in fact, that we have used an olive tree powder (not an olive leaves extract) at high daily dose in comparison to de

+Bock' [28]and Wainstein'[29] studies.
+Additionally, the treatment by OTE might have an exaggerated response in patients who had already T2DM compared to prediabetic subjects [28], which can explain the results herein obtained.
+However, we all assume that polyphenols contained in our extract powder are responsible of the observed hypoglycemic effects.
+In this sense, it has been reported that a daily supplementation with rutin (500 mg) reduces fasting glucose levels by over 10% in diabetic patients after 4 and 8 weeks [33].